Chaperones

 Before the examination

-• Explain to the patient why the particular examination is necessary and what it entails so they can give fully informed consent.
+• Explain to the patient why a particular examination is necessary and what it entails so they can give fully informed consent.

 • Record the consent discussion in the notes, along with the identity of the chaperone or if a chaperone was offered but declined.